bobwilliams/osx-usage-stats/README.md

 ## Overview
 There are two primary components:

-* collectors - A monitoring services which listen for data or system metrics and insert data into TurbineDB.
+* collectors - Monitoring services which listen for data or system metrics and insert data into TurbineDB.
 * website - A simple web interface to query and visualize the data being collected.

 ## License